Solu-victoria/Solu-victoria/README.md

 Skills: PHP | JavaScript | Laravel | MySQL | HTML | CSS | Bootstrap
 </div>

-- 🔭 I’m currently working on an [Silfrica's landing page API](https://silfrica.com).
+- 🔭 I’m currently working on a [Hall/Garage booking website]https://hallga.com.au/).

-- 🌱 I’m currently learning more on Laravel and APIs.
+- 🌱 I’m currently learning more on Python.

 - 👯 I'm willing to work with others, learn from them, and collaborate on projects using PHP, Laravel, or even a different language!